 PARIS, September 19, 2018 – An important milestone in the countdown to the FIFA Women’s World Cup France 2019 was reached on Tuesday, when the tournament’s ticketing launch event was held atop the Montparnasse Tower in Paris.
-Organised the France 2019 Local Organising Committee (LOC) and FIFA under bright blue skies, the event was attended the media and a number of football celebrities.
+Organised by the France 2019 Local Organising Committee (LOC) and FIFA under bright blue skies, the event was attended by the media and a number of football celebrities.

 “The tower is home to the LOC, which is working every day to make this Women’s World Cup one of the best ever,” said French Football Association (FFF) Vice-President Brigitte Henriques on welcoming those present at the event, among them the mayors of the tournament’s nine Host Cities and France’s women’s team coach Corinne Diacre.